pydicom/dicom-containers/README.md

 dcmdjpeg       dcmmkdir      dcmpssnd	   dcmsr_tests	 getscu    xml2dsr
 dcmdjpls       dcmmklut      dcmqridx	   dcod2lum	 img2dcm
-You can issue any of the above commands to the container.
+You can issue any of the above commands to the container. singularity shell [image] and run python for pydicom.
 ```

 You can then run a specific command (in the example below, `dcm2json`), and we just ask for help.